ArtVIP: Articulated Digital Assets of Visual Realism, Modular Interaction, and Physical Fidelity for Robot Learning: Limitation and Conclusion

 \section{Limitation and Conclusion}

-While the asset creation process in \ours has been streamlined with the aid of scripting tools and professional modeling workflows, scaling to even larger datasets remains a non-trivial challenge.
-In future work, we aim to investigate generative approaches that can further automate asset synthesis, reduce manual effort, and broaden the diversity of articulated objects.

-In this work, we introduced \ours, a high-quality dataset of articulated objects designed to support a broad range of robotic manipulation tasks.
-The assets exhibit visual realism, accurate physical properties, and rich interaction semantics.
-We assessed their quality through subjective evaluation and demonstrated their effectiveness in both imitation learning and reinforcement learning settings.
-We hope that \ours can serve as a valuable resource for the community and accelerate progress in embodied AI and robot learning.
+We introduced \ours, a high-quality dataset of articulated objects for robotic manipulation, featuring visual realism, accurate physical properties, and modular interaction capabilities.
+We validated its quality via diverse evaluations and demonstrated effectiveness in both imitation learning and reinforcement learning.
+Scaling remains bottlenecked by intensive human labor for asset modeling; future work will explore generative methods to automate synthesis, reduce manual effort, and broaden object diversity.